Indoor Sports Entertainment Licence

 On any occasion on which the entertainment of the public by sport is not the principle purpose for which the premises are being used but this provision does not apply in relation to a sports complex.

-If you want to apply for an indoor sports entertainment licence you must submit an application form along with the required documents and the appropriate fee, details of these can be found in the guidance notes attached to the application.
+If you want to apply for an indoor sports entertainment licence you must submit an application form along with the required documents and the appropriate fee, applications with guidance notes attached and a note of fees are available to download from the Related Documents section on this page.

 If you wish a temporary licence to allow you to operate at a particular event your application should preferably be made at least 3 months before the event and applications must be received at least 35 days in advance of the date of the event.